yellowdog/python-examples/README.md

 The `yd-start` command is used to start `HELD` Work Requirements.

-It can optionally be supplied with a list of the names and/or YDIDs of the specific Work Requirements to start, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.
+It can optionally be supplied with a list of the names and/or YellowDog IDs (`ydids`) of the specific Work Requirements to start, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.

 ## yd-hold

 The `yd-hold` command is used to hold (pause) `RUNNING` Work Requirements.

-It can optionally be supplied with a list of the names and/or YDIDs of the specific Work Requirements to hold, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.
+It can optionally be supplied with a list of the names and/or YellowDog IDs (`ydids`) of the specific Work Requirements to hold, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.

 ## yd-boost